-Most injuries occurred while students were playing or training for sports or doing other recreational activities (52%).
-Six percent occurred when students were snowboarding or skiing, 8% occurred when students were riding a bike, and 7% took place during relatively lowrisk behaviours (such as walking or cooking).
+Most injuries occurred while students were playing or training for sports or doing other recreational activities (49%), and the percentage was below the provincial rate of 55%.
+Similar to the provincial rate, 6% of students were injured in a motor vehicle.
+Additionally, 9% of injuries occurred when students were snowboarding or skiing, 7% occurred when students were riding a bike, and 7% took place during relatively low-risk behaviours (such as walking or cooking).
+Males were more likely than females to have been injured snowboarding or skiing (11% vs. 5%), whereas females were more likely than males to have been injured doing low-risk behaviours (11% vs. 4%).